Specicount/Specicount/audit_landing_page.md

 # Stakeholders

 * Rebecca Hamilton (our client)
-    * Wants a streamlined (more efficient) data capture process for their research
+    * Wants a streamlined (more efficient) data capture process for her research
 * Project Team (Elliott, Matthew, Alex, Paige)
     * Want to produce a useful/valuable product
     * Want to achieve a good grade for COMP3500